UKICJCN Seminar - Common Law and Prisoner Transfer in a post-Brexit Europe

 Prisoner transfer may have a significant impact on the nature and stability of future criminal justice cooperation within the Common Travel Area.
 Irrespective of the legal arrangements in place (or not) on 1st January, 2021, this issue offers scope for Irish-UK collaboration in (a) addressing dysfunctionality within the AFJS acquis and (b) encouraging greater realism about Art.
 3 ECHR and penal reform.

 Practitioner Discussant Two: Gerry McNally, President of the Confederation of European Probation (CEP) and Assistant Director in the Probation Service in Ireland.

-The UKICJC Network is grateful to Northumbria Law School for facilitating this event which will be delivered via Blackboard Collaborate.
+The UKICJC Network is grateful to Northumbria Law School for facilitating this event which was delivered via Blackboard Collaborate.